-California Court of Appeals upholds FTB's disallowance of dividends received deduction, imposition of amnesty penalty has been added to your bookmarks.
+California Court of Appeals upholds FTB's disallowance of dividends received deduction, imposition of amnesty penalty has been saved

 California Court of Appeals upholds FTB's disallowance of dividends received deduction, imposition of amnesty penalty